trevordmiller/create-js-project/README.md

 ## About

 _Nexus_ is a [Yeoman](http://yeoman.io) generator for scaffolding modern JS projects.
-This includes everything from a simple vanilla JS npm package to a complex React web app with linting, testing, continuous integration and other options.
+This includes everything from a simple vanilla JS npm package to a complex React web app.
 Although each project is different, a lot of tooling overlaps, so _Nexus_ has a consistent _Core_ which can be customized and extended by your choices to the generator prompts.
-After you make your choices, _Nexus_ lays down cutting-edge best practices and boilerplate setup in seconds so that you can focus on the unique parts of your project.
+Based on your choices, _Nexus_ lays down cutting-edge best practices and boilerplate setup in seconds so that you can focus on the unique parts of your project.

 _Nexus_ has been built in a modular way so that as the industry moves to new technology choices, the generator options will be updated to match.